Achintha444/api_authenticator_sdk/README.md

 5. Click continue and then Done
 6. You can see the service account added without keys, click : Actions -> Manage Keys for the service account.
 7. Click Add key and Select JSON.
-8. Save the JSON in secure place (We need this for Android Attestation Credentials for application metadata)
+8. Save the JSON in secure place (You need this for Android Attestation Credentials for application metadata)

 4. After that, Update Application Advanced properties.
 The application you created requires 2 properties to perform android attestation.